 Migration Data and Information

-To view the official estimates of annual net migration for Alaska and its regions, boroughs, and census areas, go to our Population Estimates page and see “Components of Change.”
+To view the official estimates of annual migration for Alaska, and net migration for its regions, boroughs, and census areas, go to our Population Estimates page and see “Components of Change.”

 Alaska Economic Trends articles about migration

 Internal Revenue Service (IRS)-based migration data provide direct counts of moves between U.S. counties, boroughs, and census areas by comparing the addresses of exemptions — that is, filers and their dependents — from year to year.
-However, they only cover about 85 percent of Alaska’s population, with particularly low coverage in low-income areas, and values below 10 are suppressed.
+However, they only cover about 80 percent of Alaska’s population, and values below 10 are suppressed.
 More information about these data are available on the IRS's Migration Data website.

 - IRS-Based Migration To and From Alaska by State, 2000-2014 (Excel)